UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 The Boolean (`bool`) type has two values: **True** and **False**.

 We have seen this data type when we were filtering our dataframes with conditions.
-A condition is evaluated and produces a column stating whether the condition was met or not.
+A condition is evaluated and produces a column indicating whether the condition was met or not.

 ```out